cywang117/dnd/Glossary.md

 ST | Saving Throw, a roll attempt to avoid an effect.
 TPK | Total Party Kill, where everyone in the party is dropped to 0 HP or outright killed.
 TTRPG | Tabletop Role Playing Game
-UA | Unearth Arcana, playtest material that's released for free on the official DnD website.
+UA | Unearthed Arcana, playtest material that's released for free on the official DnD website.
 WotC | Wizards of the Coast, the company that owns and creates DnD and Magic: The Gathering content.
 XP | Experience points, a method of leveling up.